Enhuiz/cgsc/analysis/experiment/README.md

-# Exp 1 (5/10/2017)
+# Exp1 (5/10/2017)
-Still using boost::geometry.
+Still use boost::geometry.
 The first time use cell id to indentify a cell.

 |Term | Value |
 |:-|:-|